 Administrators are responsible for operations 24 hours per day.
 An assisted living administrator must be at least 21, with education, training, and experience that meet the residence’s state-approved requirements.
 Continuing training on state statutes related to assisted living is also required.

 CFCO is another Medicaid program that helps pay for services which are not room and board.
 A key difference between CFCO and the MPC (above) is that eligibility guidelines are not as strict for CFCO.
-People in assisted living who receive financial assistance through this program likewise are meant to use the funds for help with activities of daily living including bathing, dressing, and eating.
+People in assisted living who receive financial assistance through this program likewise are meant to use the funds for help with “attendant care,” including activities of daily living like bathing, dressing, and eating.
 Meal preparation, medication assistance, and some nursing care are also covered.
 Someone enrolled in CFCO can receive assistance from other Medicaid programs in Washington.
 A person must already be in the Medicaid rolls to sign up for CFCO.
-Anyone interested in applying should contact Washington’s Aging and Long-Term Support Administration.
+More information is available here.

-Washington’s Nurse Delegation Program is a Medicaid program that trains a caregiver (who must be licensed with the state as a nursing assistant) how to administer nursing-home-level care to someone outside of an actual nursing home.
+Washington’s Nurse Delegation Program is a Medicaid program that trains a caregiver (who must be licensed with the state as a nursing assistant) how to administer nursing-home-level care to someone outside of an actual nursing home whose health is considered “stable and predictable.”
 The goal is to keep people in their houses, rather than in expensive nursing homes, but the program can also apply to someone in assisted living.
+A training RN will periodically check in with the caregiver to make sure tasks are being performed correctly and their loved one’s health remains stable and predictable.
 To learn more, click here.

-Veterans are statistically more likely to develop dementia.
+Higher rates of traumatic brain injury (TBI) and post-traumatic stress disorder (PTSD) make veterans statistically more likely to develop dementia.
 Relevant in all states including Washington is the VA’s Aid & Attendance pension program for veterans and surviving spouses, which is an amount of money added to veterans’ and survivors’ basic pensions.
 Applicants must be at least 65 years old (or disabled) and require assistance with activities of daily living (ADLs) like eating, bathing, and mobility.
-The cash assistance from these pensions can be used as the recipient wishes, meaning it can go toward the cost of memory care.
+The cash assistance from these income improvement pensions can be used as the recipient wishes, meaning it can go toward the cost of memory care.
 In addition, the cost of residential care can be deducted from one’s income, effectively reducing the amount of calculable income used to determine the benefit amount.
-The latest (2020) maximum amount a veteran can receive through A&A is $27,194 per year, and surviving spouses can receive as much as $14,761.
+The latest (2021) maximum amount a veteran can receive through A&A is $27,540 per year, and surviving spouses can receive as much as $14,928.
 Learn more here.

 Other ways to help pay for assisted living with memory care include tax credits and deductions like the Credit for the Elderly and the Disabled, or the Child and Dependent Care Credit (if you can claim your elderly loved one as a dependent).
 Remember also that medical and dental expenses can be deducted, and that may include some assisted living costs.